Hyophorbe amaricaulis: Description

 It is related to the bottle palm and spindle palm.
 It is said to resemble the green variety of H. indica – another Hyophorbe palm species which also does not develop a swollen trunk.

 It is reported to have white to cream-colored flowers on an inflorescence with three-ordered branching.
-Its fruits are 3.8 cm long and a dull red colour, but years and years of efforts have not resulted in fertile offspring.
+Male and female flowers are borne on the same inflorescence, the female flowers opening after the male flowers have fallen off, so seed production is impossible without artificial pollination.
+During observation of the solitary specimen in 1985, the flowers were visited by flies (Diptera), honeybees (Apis mellifera) and beetles (Coleoptera).
+Its fruits are 3.8 cm long and a dull red colour when ripe, but years and years of efforts have not resulted in fertile offspring despite apparently normal embryos and no abnormalities in the pollen.